 Hindenburg Journalist exports directly to SoundCloud, Libsyn and more

 When it’s time to publish your podcast, you’ll need to use a distribution service to reach as many people as possible.
 This means finding a hosting platform, be it a free or paid service.

 If your budget is tight, free solutions like SoundCloud and Anchor (or even a free-to-make website) can be a great option.
 However, storage space is often limited and you may have to pay for pro features like analytics.

 If you have the cash to throw down on a paid hosting service, you’ll likely find that a small investment can make a big difference.
 Services like Podbean, Libsyn and Audioboom offer advanced features and greater (or unlimited) storage space for a variety of different subscription prices.

 Most of these premium services also put your podcasts on multiple distribution platforms like Spotify, Apple Podcasts, Google Play, Stitcher and iHeartRadio, giving you maximum reach with minimal effort.

 Yeti X professional USB microphone

 Believe it or not, making money from podcasting is possible.
-Especially after investing in equipment, software and hosting, you may want to explore the possibilities of monetizing your podcast.
 Whether your goal is to offset your production costs, make a little pocket money for yourself, or even make a living, podcast monetization is the way to do it.

 The main way that most podcasts generate revenue is from advertisements and sponsorships.
-The basic idea is that a company or brand will pay a certain amount per episode in exchange for a brief mention in your podcast in order to reach potential customers.
+Essentially, a company pays a certain amount per episode in exchange for a brief mention in your podcast, which helps them reach potential customers.